Claude Code Is One Tool With Four Different Personalities

 Mobile: The Observer

+The iOS app is in early preview and limited.
 You're not doing heavy development here.
-You're monitoring sessions you started elsewhere, steering an agent that's already running, checking status and kicking off small, well-defined tasks.
+Instead, you're monitoring sessions you started elsewhere, steering an agent that's already running, checking status, and kicking off small, well-defined tasks.

 The Network Access Paradox

-Limited means Claude can only reach pre-approved domains.
-NPM registry.
-PyPI.
-Docker Hub.
-The usual package sources.
-Safe default.
+Limited means Claude can only reach pre-approved domains like the NPM registry, PyPI, and Docker Hub.
+This is a safe default.

-Custom means you define exactly which domains the agent can hit.
-Your internal APIs.
-Your company docs.
-Specific external services.
+Custom means you define exactly which domains the agent can access, including your internal APIs, company docs, and specific external services.

 None means Claude is completely offline.
 It works only with what's already in your repo.

+Same prompt, different network mode, different results.
 I asked Claude to implement OAuth in a test project.
 On my laptop's CLI with full network access, it pulled the latest library and used modern patterns.
-On the web with limited access, it couldn't fetch that library... so it wrote a more manual, self-contained implementation.
+On the web with limited access, it couldn't fetch that library, so it wrote a more manual, self-contained implementation.

 The Salesforce Parallel